 LAGERS provides retirement, death and disability benefits.
 Benefit provisions are adopted by the governing body of the employer, within the options available in the state statutes governing LAGERS.
 All benefits vest after 5 years of credited service.
 Employees who retire on or after age 60 (55 for police) with 5 or more years of service are entitled to an allowance for life based upon the benefit program information provided below.
 Employees may retire with an early retirement benefit with a minimum of 5 years of credited service and after attaining age 55 (50 for police) and receive a reduced allowance.

-2015 Valuation
+2016 Valuation

-1.25% for life 3 years Noncontributory for employees
+Benefit multiplier Final average salary Member contributions 1.25% for life 3 years Noncontributory for employees